pydicom/pynetdicom/docs/tutorials/create_scu.rst

 you may also need to allow access through the firewall for the port you end up using.

-The SCP will continue to run until you interrupt it either by closing the terminal or by pressing ``CTRL+C``.
-Keep the application running in the background for the rest of the tutorial, but you may wish to look at it's output every now and then to get a feel for what's happening.
+The SCP will continue to run until you interrupt it, either by closing the terminal or by pressing ``CTRL+C``.
+Keep the application running in the background for the rest of the tutorial, but you may wish to look at it's output every now and then to get a feel for what's happening at the other end of the association.

 Create an Application Entity and associate